 When Carl Rettich moved to a seaside mansion on Warwick Neck in Warwick, R.I., people thought he was a genteel lawyer named Charles Ryerson who moved to the neighborhood to take care of his elderly father.

-He was actually a mobster with links to Al Capone.
-He moved to Rhode Island to run New England’s biggest crime ring during Prohibition.
+Suspected of a 1924 murder in New York, Carl Rettich moved to Rhode Island to run New England’s biggest crime ring during Prohibition.

 When the truth about ‘Charles Ryerson’ emerged, so many people flocked to ogle his crime castle that an ice cream vendor showed up to sell his wares.

-When Prohibition took effect, speakeasies sprang up in Rhode Island (and elsewhere).
+When Prohibition took effect, speakeasies sprang up all over Rhode Island (and elsewhere).
 Illegal hooch flowed freely in Kent County: in West Warwick, Old Warwick, Warwick Neck, Arctic, Apponaug and East Greenwich.

 Smugglers operated with impunity along Rhode Island’s rugged shoreline, where quiet inlets and coves disguised their activities.

 Danny Walsh, a prominent Rhode Island horse breeder, controlled the liquor smuggled into Rhode Island.
-Rettich joined up with Walsh and began expanding operations.
+Carl Rettich joined Walsh and began expanding operations.
 He bought the 20-room mansion overlooking a cove.
-The press nicknamed it the 'crime castle' and 'murder mansion.'
+The press later nicknamed it the ‘crime castle’ and ‘murder mansion.’

 The Associated Press ran a story on June 3, 1935, speculating that Walsh ‘was stood in a tub of cement until it hardened about his feet, and then thrown alive into the sea.’
 The AP reported it was just a ‘grisly underworld tale,’ and no witnesses had been found.